 So lets take a look at the winners of the event since it moved to its current home in 2014, The Country Club of Jackson.

 2018 – C Champ

 2017 – R Armour

 2014 – N Taylor

-Until Garcia’s triumph last year the most striking thing about the previous six winners is that their win here was the maiden tour win for each of them.
+Until Garcia’s triumph in 2020 the most striking thing about the previous six winners is that their win here was the maiden tour win for each of them.

-Looking at the overall profile of the seven champions here and six of them can be seen as neat and tidy, ‘all rounders’, rather than aggressive bombers, however 2018 winner Cameron Champ literally bombed that theory out of the water as he made mincemeat of the par fives on his way to victory.
+Looking at the overall profile of the nine champions here and seven of them can be seen as neat and tidy, ‘all rounders’, rather than aggressive bombers, however 2018 winner Cameron Champ literally bombed that theory out of the water as he made mincemeat of the par fives on his way to victory.

 Armour however was [and still arguably is] a journeyman of the tour in the truest sense of the word when clinching his maiden tour win here at the age of 41, after years of bouncing back and forth between the big league and the lower levels.

 If we then look at the form coming in to the event of these winners Armour, Gribble and Munoz, had been in good form coming in to the event.

 Armour had posted three solid finishes in the Web.com finals events including a top 5 in the first one, The Nationwide Children’s Hospital Championship.
 In addition he had finished 4th in his final start of the previous season on the PGA Tour at the Wyndham.